Ivan Lavrov

 Welcome to my website.

 I am a PhD candidate at UCLA Economics Department.
-I specialize in Empirical Corporate Finance, Financial Economics and Macroeconomics.
+I specialize in Applied Corporate Finance, Financial Economics and Macroeconomics.

 I am on the job market in 2024-2025 year.
 In my job market paper, I study empirically the borrowing costs of previously bankrupt firms.